Oldcastle Infrastructure, Inc. – Industrial Mercury Abatement

 After six months of restoration and construction, Ron’s house returned to being the shining jewel it had been in Grand Rapids.

 Mold can be one of the biggest fears—and epidemics—in the education system.
 In September of 2015, the Elida Middle School in Elida, Ohio, experienced a mold problem that needed to be resolved immediately.

-Their restoration partner, Cousino Restoration, ordered an air test, completed the testing and performed cleanup services without disrupting the school’s operations.
+Their restoration partner, Cousino Restoration & Environmental, ordered an air test, completed the testing and performed cleanup services without disrupting the school’s operations.

 Bexley, Ohio Residence

 After a thunderstorm hit Bexley, Ohio, on July 13, 2013, a tree from one resident’s yard fell on the house of their neighbor.
 The result was damage to the chimney and the lower portion over the home where the homeowner sat reading a newspaper.
 While the homeowner was thankfully unscathed, their property was not.

 Branches fell into the room, and rain started pouring down into different parts of the house that were exposed to the elements.
 The drywall and hardwoods were soon wet.